yangh567/level4-project/template/data/readme.md

     * This could be logs, questionnaire responses, computation results

 * Write scripts to produced processed data from these (e.g. tidy dataframes, excel sheets, csv files, HDF5 files, sqlite databases)
+  (the processed data is processed with maftool and sigminer signature extrcator in R language with the TCGA data downloaded from TCGA platform)

 * Write scripts that process these into results, visualisations, tables that you include in your project.
+  (all of the result is shown under out directory in rar package)

 * If you use Jupyter/RStudio notebooks, place these in `data/notebooks` and name them carefully (not "Untitled1", "Untitled2").

 * You may need to remove the `data/` folder from version control if the data size is too large or you are bound by confidentiality.